 Group of ARTWORKS

 The Five Books are the starting point and “blueprint” of the artist’s conceptual practice.
 In terms of both form and content the Five Books anticipate much of what Perneczky will create in Cologne in the coming years.

 Géza Perneczky's best know group of work from the early 70s.
 Almost all photographic works are realized as series as it was typical for the Hungarian neo-avantgard.

 Just recently the 16mm and 8mm films of Perneczky were rediscovered and now part of the ongoing research.

 Rubber Stamp Art

-Géza Perneczky's Rubber Stamp Art are series of graphics influenced by Mail Art, the movement where Perneczky play a major role internationally.
+Géza Perneczky's Rubber Stamp Art are series of artists' books and graphics influenced by Mail Art, the movement where Perneczky play a major role internationally.

 Also know as "The Story of the Colorful Ribbons", Perneczky created these mixed media object as "silent music pieces", since they are based on compositions and mathematics as well.